 Is Kayak Fishing Safe For Non-Swimmers?
 7 Best Tips!

-If you don’t swim or aren’t a strong swimmer, there is absolutely no reason for you to be afraid of kayaking!
-The concerns you have are more about yourself than it is the kayak.
+If you don’t swim or aren’t a strong swimmer, there is absolutely no reason to be afraid of kayaking!
+Your concerns are more about yourself than the kayak.
 If you want to experience a great day on the water with friends, then you should, and here’s why!

 Kayaking is safe for non-swimmers.
 If you can’t swim, there is no need to fear the water.
 Kayaking with another person, carrying a signal whistle to attract attention, and wearing a Personal Flotation Device will keep you safe if you fall in the water.
 Just climb back onto your kayak and have fun.

-I’ve never been a good swimmer myself, and this fact didn’t keep me from enjoying fishing and being on or near the water, and it shouldn’t for you either!
+I’ve never been a good swimmer myself, but this fact didn’t keep me from enjoying fishing and being on or near the water—and it shouldn’t be for you, either!

-I have fished, boated, and kayaked with many folks who were not strong swimmers over the years.
+Over the years, I have fished, boated, and kayaked with many folks who were not strong swimmers.
 A few of the guys who went kayaking with us couldn’t even swim at all, and they did just fine!
-Let’s take a look at some of the things you should know about the need to swim and kayaking!
+Let’s take a look at some of the things you should know about the need to swim and kayak!

 Can I Kayak if I Don’t Know How To Swim

-You most certainly can kayak even if you don’t know how to swim!
-Kayaking with the proper gear, and the right people keeping an eye out for you, is the safest way to begin your kayaking adventures!
+You can kayak even if you don’t know how to swim!
+Kayaking with the proper gear and the right people watching out for you is the safest way to begin your kayaking adventures!

-You can do many things to make your first day on the water one that will make you want to come back again and again.
-Here are 7 tips on what I’d recommend you do!
+You can do many things to make your first day on the water one that will make you want to return again and again.
+Here are seven tips I’d recommend!

 1. Choose a Calm Day on a Quiet Body of Water